HOME • SEARCH • EMAIL • ABOUT

 Caution !

-As a potassium-rich food it could be a good fruit to supplement potassium needs for patients on diuretic therapy.
-However, it's potassium content should be of concern in patients with kidney failure or varying degrees of renal impairment or those already taking other forms of potassium supplementaion or potassium-sparing diuretics.
+High Potassium Content: As a potassium-rich food it could be a good fruit to supplement potassium needs of patients on diuretic therapy.
+However, it's potassium content should be of concern in patients with kidney failure or varying degrees of renal impairment or those already taking other forms of potassium supplementation or potassium-sparing diuretics.

 Uses